drdrewusaf/QSLGen/README.md

 # QSLGen
 QSLGen is a utility to generate QSL cards and email them (using the MS Outlook client with a properly setup email account) to station operators with public email addresses on QRZ.com.

+> [!NOTE]
+> You must be at least an XML subscription holder at QRZ.com to use your API key(s) in QSLGen.

 > [!IMPORTANT]
 > QSLGen requires the following applications/packages either as part of the Python environment, or on the PC.
 Please install them properly before trying to run QSLGen.
 > <table>